anas-ivs/ESPHome-Water-Meter/README.md

 Ruled out:

-- Off the shelf actuators - too costly (RM500++) and is timer based - defeats the purpose to have it 'IOT' connected.
+- Off the shelf actuators - too costly (RM500++) and is timer based - defeats the purpose to have it Smart Home IOT connected.
 - Valve couplers - Have 2 pcs ordered last year, not yet installed anywhere in the house but limited to 90degree turns and on/off mechanism with limit switch as end stoppers - No rotary encoders to do partial turns.

 ### Phase 4 : Garden Irrigation automation